nopse0/f4ee-patched/README.md

 So in RemoveOverlay() the removed UID must be added to the list of free indices (otherwise you get the error described above) !!!!

+# Original F4EE/LooksMenu Source

+You can find the original F4EE sources in [Expired6978's Git repo](https://github.com/expired6978/F4SEPlugins.git).
+I simply copied his source files and added them to my repo.
+Would have been better to fork from his repo (would have kept the Git history and made future merges easier), but the LooksMenu directory structure is totally different from what I am using, and I am lacking the time and CMake/Git knowledge to automatize moving the files to the locations where I need them.
+Maybe later, at the moment I am happy I found the bug and was able to rebuild F4EE.

 # Build Instructions

 Create a folder, and in this folder checkout the 'f4se' and 'common' Git repositories from Ian Patt [(link)](https://github.com/ianpatt/f4se.git).
 On Windows you can use TortoiseGit and its Git Bash for this.
 In the f4se folder, you have to checkout the right f4se release tag, matching your Fallout 4 runtime version.
 For example, for Fallout 1.10.163 the f4se release tag is v0.6.23.
 This can be done in Git Bash with the command: